gnowledge/gnowledge.github.io/publications.md

 ## TSG24

-Shaikh Rafikh, Harita Raval, Harshit Agrawal, and G. Nagarjuna, "IMPACT OF COMPUTER-MEDIATED SHARING ON CLASSROOMACTIVITIES", *The 14th International Congress on Mathematical Education Shanghai*, 2020.
+Shaikh Rafikh, Harita Raval, Harshit Agrawal, and G. Nagarjuna, "Impact of computer-mediated sharing on classroom activities.", *The 14th International Congress on Mathematical Education Shanghai*, 2020.
 [Download PDF file](assets/TSG24_Pa_Shaikh.pdf)

 <p style="margin-left:10%; margin-right:10%;">Many teaching-learning applications have a computer-mediated sharing feature and it is important that we study its role in the teaching-learning process in detail.
 The present study, which is a part of the   larger   study,   probes   the   impact   of   the   computer-mediated   sharing   feature   on   classroom activities.
 45 students who belonged to a 4th-grade classroom were divided into two groups.
 One group has worked on a version of a digital game where each student played with the computer individually, whereas another group has worked on the version where a group of students played with each other mediated by networked computers.
 One classroom session from each setting was video recorded and analyzed.
 In this paper, we present the findings of the video analysis.</p>